Best Home Remedies For Dry Skin: Doctor's Guide

 2. 20 drops of lavender essential oil—use any other essential oil if you don't have access to lavender

-To make this homemade paraffin bath, combine all of the ingredients in a bowl and mix well until they're completely blended together.
+To make this homemade paraffin bath, combine all of the ingredients in a bowl and mix well until they're completely blended.
 Pour the mixture into moulds and let them harden overnight before removing them from their moulds and storing them in an air-tight container in your fridge until you're ready to use them again!
-To use these home remedies for dry skin on yourself or someone else: simply heat up some water in a large pot; then add two tablespoons' worth of this homemade paraffin wax mixture per person (if making more than one person's worth at once).
-Stir everything well until it melts into liquid form; then pour it into moulds designed specifically for making DIY hand sanitizer or lip balm containers so that they resemble solidified ice cubes when frozen solid again overnight!
+To use these home remedies for dry skin on yourself or someone else: simply heats up some water in a large pot; then add two tablespoons' worth of this homemade paraffin wax mixture per person (if making more than one person's worth at once).
+Stir everything well until it melts into liquid form; then pour it into moulds designed specifically for making DIY hand sanitiser or lip balm containers so that they resemble solidified ice cubes when frozen solid again overnight!
 Once frozen solid again after cooling down enough outside through immersion time inside then remove from mould(s) by pressing against sides gently before breaking apart gently with hands first followed by scissors if necessary -- once removed from mould(s), do not try eating since these are meant only as topical treatments rather than ingestible ones!

 #7 Apple cider vinegar